siddhartha-gadgil/DeptWeb/_events/2025-12-19-leanlang-for-programmers.md

 * 11:45 am - 2:00 pm : labs and lunch
 * 2:00 - 2:45 pm : Siddhartha Gadgil, *Monads and Metaprogramming in Lean*
 * 2:45 - 3:30 pm : Anand Rao Tadipatri, *Formal Ways for your Mathematical Plays - II*
-* 4:00 pm - 5:00 pm : Discussion and labs (beginning with a short introduction to the `LeanAide` project).'
+* 4:00 pm - 5:00 pm : Discussion and labs (beginning with a short introduction to the `LeanAide` project).

 ## Installing Lean and Workshop repository